WpHeadless/wpheadless/README.md

 # What is WpHeadless?

 WpHeadless is Wordpress Multisite bundle providing API-only or Headless implementation of the CMS.
-It comes with fully automated docker based workflow to setup and maintain CMS service on your own server or localhost.
+It comes with fully automated docker based workflow to setup and maintain CMS service on your own server or https://localhost.

 ## Features